gpoitch/ember-cli-less/README.md

 - `inputFile`: the input LESS file (defaults to `app.less`)
 - `outputFile`: the output CSS file (defaults to `app.css`)
 - `paths`: an array of include paths
 - `sourceMap`: whether to generate source maps.
 Defaults to `true` in development.
-The source map file will be saved to `outputFile + '.map'`

 ## Example

-Using Bootstrap LESS source in your app:
+Using Bootstrap LESS source in your app and create a shortcut path:

 Install Bootstrap source:
 ```